IT / infrastructure

 Runbook governance before AI-assisted incident response.

 Automating incident response without governed runbooks is the fastest way to cause a production outage while trying to prevent one.
 IT teams are under enormous pressure to deploy AI-driven monitoring and automation — but the governance requirements are the highest of any domain.
-A misconfigured agent in a production environment has immediate, measurable consequences.
+StructuredOps™ add-ons install into your observability and incident response platforms to build the runbook governance foundation that makes AI-assisted operations safe to run.

 What the Scout Agent looks for in a IT / infrastructure environment.